18 Fantasy Football Punishment Ideas for Your Last-Place Loser

 A note before the list: good punishments are funny, safe, and something a grown adult can still show their face at work after.
 Nothing that involves forcing alcohol, nothing dangerous, nothing that ends with a call to HR.
 The best punishments get retold every draft night for years.
 That's the bar.

-The bread and butter of fantasy punishments.
+The bread and butter of fantasy punishments: classic public embarrassment.
 Low cost, high humiliation, and it all lives forever in the group chat.

 - The rival jersey.
 Loser wears a jersey of the team's most hated rival to work, school, or the next league gathering.
 Bonus points if it's a division rival they trash-talked all season.